Greenheart/reconnect.earth/src/data/reconnect.md

 ### How you can practice

--   think about/ describe in written (list/ text/ poem/ song)/ make an artwork (2D/ 3D) of your positive vision - and share it if you want
+-   Think about and describe in written (list/ text/ poem/ song) or make an artwork (2D/ 3D) of your positive vision - and share it if you want.
+Add to it with with time as you get more ideas or inspiration.

 ### Relevant resources to learn more

--   Phoebe Tickell (?)
+-   Phoebe Tickell
 -   stories.life

 ### Relevant activities to practice

--   simply develop your positive vision
+-   Develop your own positive vision
--   resources from Phoebe Tickell (?)
+-   Resources from Phoebe Tickell (?)

 ---